-Transport from the northern part of the resource is either to Stanmore Road via Harts Road or Peachey Road, then to the Pacific Highway.
+Transport from the northern part of the resource is either directly onto Stanmore Road via Harts Road or Peachey Road, then to the Pacific Highway.
 Some transport takes place westward to the Beaudesert-Beenleigh Road via Stanmore Road.
 Transportation of materials from the eastern side of the resource is via Upper Ormeau Road to the Pacific Highway.

-The majority of the KRA contains areas of State significance as well as identified habitat for endangered, vulnerable or rare species under the Biodiversity Planning Assessment administered by the Department of Environment and Heritage Protection and the Regional Nature Conservation Strategy for Southeast Queensland.
-The area may also contain watercourses.
+The majority of the KRA contains areas of Matters of State Environmental Significance (MSES), wildlife habitat for endangered or vulnerable species, core koala habitat and regulated vegetation.
+The area also contain watercourses.
 A small area of 'of concern' vegetation under the Vegetation Management Act 1999 lies along the boundary between two approved operations, and is protected by the boundary buffer zones required by permit conditions.